scattym/python-tool-taxisim/README.md

 # Tools for simulating taxi protocols

-This tool currently implements the GWP5043 format of taxi data, notifying of fare start/end etc
+This tool currently implements the GWP5043 format of taxi data, notifying of fare start/end etc. This is the protocol used by taxi fare meters in a number of different countries.

 It is a very simple POC based around send data over a serial connection, in the lab this is a serial over IP connection however this can be any seriaal connection